Contributing

 - No

-any,as, or non-null assertions without a short justification - Added tests cover both success and each
+any,as, or non-null assertions without a short justification - Tests cover both the success path and each

-@bdi/config - ADR added for any non-trivial design decision
+@transportial/config - An ADR added for any non-trivial design decision

 # Running locally